Workforce Support and Wellbeing Program - CLOSED

-The Workforce Support and Wellbeing Program has been developed in response to the catastrophic flooding which occurred across the Northern Rivers region in March 2022 to assist primary care teams through the recovery period.
+The Workforce Support and Wellbeing Program was developed in response to the catastrophic flooding which occurred across the Northern Rivers region in March 2022 to assist primary care teams through the recovery period.

-The program aims to retain the primary care workforce by supporting:
+The program aimed to retain the primary care workforce by supporting:

 - Rest and relief for an overworked workforce